amiefeng/amiefeng/README.md

   challenge: "Pushing myself to take on new tasks to improve my skills and build off of experience."
 }
 ```
+I am an aspiring software engineer aiming to continuously learning and building my skill set!

 **Email**: amiefeng@brandeis.edu

 Check out my [LinkedIn](www.linkedin.com/in/amie-feng)!